tienduy-nguyen/demo-jekyll-with-jaspers2/_posts/2020-07-25-build-your-personal-website-without-spending-any-money-using-jekyll-and-github-pages.md

 author: tienduy
 ---

-In this article, we'll walkthrough how to setup a jekyll powered blog using the Minimal mistakes theme.
+In this article, we'll walk-through how to setup a jekyll powered blog using the Minimal mistakes theme.

 It’s not always clear why we need need a personal website.
 But here’s the truth, mostly if we are developers.
 A website is an effective medium to let the world know who we are, what we are capable of, and what our values are.

-It depends on the purpose of website that you want to bluid for example blog, porfolio, landing page, multi-purpose ...But for my case, I need a website to:
+It depends on the purpose of website that you want to build for example blog, portfolio, landing page, multi-purpose ...But for my case, I need a website to:
 - Showcase my projects
-- Blog about my experiences, my knowleges in the programming and my other interests
+- Blog about my experiences, my knowledge in the programming and my other interests
-- Share informations about me that would be of interest to a recruiter, including my resume, email, and links to my Github, Medium, and LinkedIn pages.
+- Share information about me that would be of interest to a recruiter, including my resume, email, and links to my Github, Medium, and LinkedIn pages.
 - Being able to easily generate and publish blog posts is another extremely beneficial, but not required featured.

 In the first time, I tried to create my website with the pages html, css and serve its with github pages.
-But I would need a alot of time to complete it.
+But I would need a a lot of time to complete it.
 That does not include the time I need to customize the website for each post.

 I search the solution on the internet, and I found the awesome technology "Static Site Generator".